An Easier, more comfortable

 - Rhinoswab’s positioning in the low-mid nasal turbinates reduces the likelihood of sneezing during sample collection and avoids the risk of coughing/gagging that comes with NP/OP swabs.
 This mitigates the risk of aerosol generation at time of sampling, decreasing the infection risk to any healthcare workers in attendance3,12,13

-Rhinoswab’s viral load transfer comparable to standard of care1
+Rhinoswab’s viral load transfer comparable to traditional swabs1

-An independent laboratory, Gnomix (Adelaide, Australia) was engaged to compare the elution efficiency of the Rhinoswab™ compared to the standard of care nasal swab (Copan ESwab™).
+An independent laboratory, Gnomix (Adelaide, Australia) was engaged to compare the elution efficiency of the Rhinoswab™ compared to a traditional nasal swab (Copan ESwab™).

 The study found that the CT scores for the two swabs were comparable at 20 μl loading for both high and low virus burdens.